On covering systems of polynomial rings over finite fields: Acknowledgments

 \section{Acknowledgments}

-Huixi Li's research is partially supported by the Fundamental Research Funds for the Central Universities, Nankai University (Grant No. 63231145) and the National Natural Science Foundation of China (Grant No. 12201313).
-Shaoyun Yi is supported by the Fundamental Research Funds for the Central Universities (No. 20720230025).
+The authors would like to thank the referee for very useful comments and insightful suggestions which led to improvements to this paper; in particular, for the suggestion of adding Theorem~\ref{thm_application} and its proof to the original version of the paper.
+Huixi Li's research is partially supported by the National Natural Science Foundation of China (Grant No. 12201313) and the Fundamental Research Funds for the Central Universities, Nankai University (Grant No. 63231145).
+Shaoyun Yi is supported by the National Natural Science Foundation of China (No. 12301016) and the Fundamental Research Funds for the Central Universities (No. 20720230025).